JordanMicahBennett/PrettyBookingApp/README.md

 # RUNNING THE APP (OFFLINE)

-You'll have to ensure that all php files in "data/phps/" are updated with the appropriate connection details for your oline server.
+You'll have to ensure that all php files in "[data/phps/](https://bitbucket.org/JordanMicahBennett/bookingapp/src/master/data/phps/)" are updated with the appropriate connection details for your online server.

 AUTHOR PORTFOLIO